 Because I hate waste, I did some research first

 Having lived in Switzerland for almost 40 years, most of my books are of course in German.
 This means that I can’t just bring them to the op shops here in Australia; at least, I wasn’t able to find one that is interested in these books.
-After quite a bit research, I found a retirement home with lots of German immigrants who love to read books in their native language.
+After quite a bit of research, I found a retirement home with lots of German immigrants who love to read books in their native language.
 Knowing that the books would be appreciated made a big difference to me when deciding to let go or not.

-The professional, reference and travel books were the easiest for me to let go because I knew the contents were dated.
+The professional, reference and travel books were the easiest for me to let go of because I knew the contents were dated.
 That’s really a no-brainer.

 Going through the process I was able to let go of about 126 books which represent almost exactly 50 %.
 Pretty good for a bookworm, don’t you think?
 I’m happy with the overall result, and it does feel great.